Julio Fierro (footballer)

-Julio Esteban Fierro Díaz (born 9 April 2002) is a Chilean footballer who plays as goalkeeper for Deportes Copiapó on loan from Colo-Colo.
+Julio Esteban Fierro Díaz (born 9 April 2002) is a Chilean footballer who plays as goalkeeper for Unión Española on loan from Colo-Colo.

 Club career

-Fierro made his professional debut in a Primera División match against Ñublense on May 1, 2021.
+Fierro made his professional debut in the Primera División match against Ñublense on May 1, 2021.
 In 2023, he joined on loan to San Antonio Unido in the Segunda División Profesional de Chile.

-In 2025, he was loaned out to Deportes Copiapó.
+In 2025, Fierro was loaned out to Deportes Copiapó.
+The next year, he moved to Unión Española.

 International career

-At early age, he represented Chile U15 at the 2017 South American U-15 Championship in Argentina.
+At early age, Fierro represented Chile U15 at the 2017 South American U-15 Championship in Argentina.
 After, Fierro represented Chile U17 at the 2019 South American U17 Championship and 2019 FIFA U17 World Cup playing all the matches.

 Also, he was part of the Chile U23 squad at the 2020 Pre-Olympic Tournament, but he didn't play.